vaughnteegarden/slate/source/includes/_profilemanager.md

-## Module: ProfileManager
+## Module: CustomerProfileManager

-The ProfileManager is an aggregate of Session.
+The CustomerProfileManager is an aggregate of Session.

 This module handles maintaining the consumer's contact information and device info.